Think Martin Currie Global Portfolio Trust

 * © 2022 Morningstar.
 All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results

 Performance and going global

-As at 30 June 2021 Source: Martin Currie.
+As at 31 July 2022 Past performance is not a guide to future returns.
+Source: Martin Currie.
 The NAV basis used is cum-income in £.
 Please note prior to July 2017 the NAV basis used was ex-income NAV in £.
 Ex-income NAVs exclude current-year income, while cum-income NAVs include current-year income.
 These figures do not include the cost of buying and selling shares in an investment trust.
 If these were included, performance figures would be reduced.